grdimage

 • RGBA image with two A values (0, 255) - True transparent image requires an alpha channel that is either 0 or 255.
 Default turns any pixel with alpha = 0 transparent.

 • RGBA image with variable transparency - If we have an alpha channel with variable transparency between 0 and 255 on a per pixel basis then the PostScript image operator cannot create true variable pixel transparency t.
 Instead, each r, g, and b pixel values are converted by \(r' = t R + (1-t) r\), where R (and G, B) is the transparent color at full transparency [Default is white].
 If color is given then it becomes the R, B, G at full transparency.
+This (opaque) transformation is actually done by default (_i.e._, no need to set -Q).
+If, however, a true transparency is wished, then use the +i modifier.
 Such RGBA images will be approximated by n_columns times n_rows of tiny squares with variable color and transparency.
+Given this schema, the PositScript created file is much larger than if +t is not used and that is why this is not the default behavior.
 If A reflects opacity instead of transparency then you can use modifier +i to invert these numbers first.
 See Limitations on transparency for more discussion.
 Note: The +i modifier is not available for grids.

 -Rxmin/xmax/ymin/ymax[+r][+uunit]